 By: Shevawn Lynam

-This finely detailed and amply illustrated biography recreates the life and times of one of Ireland’s earliest environmentalists, founder of the world movement for the protection of animals.
+Humanity Dick Martin is the finely detailed and amply illustrated biography recreating the life and times of one of Ireland’s earliest environmentalists, founder of the world movement for the protection of animals.
 A loveable Galwayman, Volunteer colonel, landlord-eccentric, lawyer-duellist, parliamentarian and champion of Catholic emancipation, his colourful, humorous personality is caught in this poised and readable work.

 SHEVAWN LYNAM was born in Dublin of Galway parents and educated in Ascot, Madrid, France and Germany.
 Linguist and journalist, she was Spanish specialist with the BBC and the Ministry of Information during the War.
 After going to Paris in 1950 she worked for the Marshall Plan and UNESCO, and edited NATO’s monthly review from 1958 to 1963, returning to Dublin to be Editorial Publicity Officer at the Irish Tourist Board until 1971.
 She died in 1998.